peetw/foundation_postgres/database_security.md

 ## Users

-Database user is separate from an OS user and a global across a database cluster.
+Database user is separate from an OS user and are global across a database cluster.
 Username must be unique and require authentication.
 Every connection made to a database is made using a user. **postgres** is the predefined superuser in the default data cluster.
-A different superuser name can be specified during initialisation of a database cluster (will have all privileges with GRANT OPTION).
+A different superuser name can be specified during initialization of a database cluster (will have all privileges with GRANT OPTION).

 ``GRANT`` can be used for granting object-level privileges to database